I’ve been composting long enough to remember when the process felt mysterious.

 Reotemp 16 inch backyard compost thermometer: Best overall

-First the brand.
+First there’s the brand.
 You’ll notice this is not the only compost thermometer from Reotemp featured here, and there’s a reason for that.

 Reotemp has been manufacturing compost thermometers for nearly 60 years, is a soil builder member of the US Composting Council, and really knows what they are doing when it comes to thermometers.

 The 16 Inch Backyard Compost Thermometer comes with a 16-inch length stem, which makes it ideal for composters with medium size compost piles.
-However, is too long for my HotBin, where the composting action takes place closer to the surface.
+However, it is too long for my HotBin, where the composting action takes place closer to the surface.

-It may not be quite as long as the next one mentioned, but it does make up for that with a much cheaper price!
+It may not be quite as long as the next one mentioned, but it does make up for that with a much cheaper price.

 The thermometer comes with a very easy-to-read dial, with temperature ranges split into Steady, Active, and Hot, all color-coded so less experienced composters can see at a glance what range their compost heap falls into.
 The colors could be a little more distinct, though, and can be hard to read in dim conditions.